rasielchang/nextend-facebook-connect-patch/README.md

 # nextend-facebook-connect-patch

+==IMPORTANT== THIS IS A PATCH VERSION OF Nextend Facebook Connect THAT MAKE IT IS COMPATIBLE WITH FACEBOOK OPEN GRAPH API 2.0+.
+I DON'T GUARANTEE THIS WORK.
+PLEASE NOTE YOU NEED TO LOAD FACEBOOK JAVASCRIPT SDK TO MAKE THIS PLUGIN WORK.

-Add patch for WordPress plugin nextend-facebook-connect for using facebook js sdk version 2.3 instead of PHP sdk version 1.0
+Add patch for WordPress plugin nextend-facebook-connect to be compatible with Facebook Open Graph 2.0+.
+Using Facebook Javascript SDK instead of PHP SDK.